Help us extend our Rainforest Canopy Walkway

 We created the Rainforest Canopy Walkway to teach visitors about the importance and wonder of rainforests – and what they can do to help save them.

-The second phase of the development is due to commence construction this autumn, but there's still time for you to get involved.
+The second phase of the development is currently under construction, but there's still time for you to get involved and support.

 Help us tell a vital story of our time - save the rainforests, they help regulate the world's climate.